redis/ioredis/README.md

 ```

 ## Transaction
-Most of the time transaction commands `multi`/`exec` are used together with pipeline.
+Most of the time the transaction commands `multi` & `exec` are used together with pipeline.
 Therefore by default when `multi` is called, a `Pipeline` instance is created automatically,
 so that you can use `multi` just like `pipeline`: